NewTuricum/Droidiqa/README.md

 **Smart contract transitions**
 As discussed above under "transferring ZRC2-tokens", you must provide a Transition-object to Droidiqa's callSmartContractTransition-method.
 The Transition-class is open and can be extended as necessary.
 It also provides convenience methods to handle transition parameters.

-# Current state of the library

-Right now I consider this library to be in a beta-phase and by no means ready or even perfect.
-This is strictly a hobby project of mine, please keep this in mind as you're using Droidiqa. **Use this code at your own risk!**
-There is still a lot of streamlining and optimizing work to do here.
-I'm also aware of the issues all those co-dependencies might cause, especially AndroidX, Volley and Room.
-Right now I'm planning on getting rid of those via some form of interface, but this may take some more thinking on my part.
-As of now, if you have any feedback or want to contribute in the development of this project, please feel free to drop me a few lines at contact@newturicumworks.ch

 # License
 This library is released for free use under the GNU General Public License, v3